iffy/humancrypto/README.md

 Do you want to do something cryptographic, but have a hard time keeping up with changing best practices?
 This cryptography library makes it easy to know if you're following current best practices.

 For instance, in 44 B.C. it was okay to use [ROT13](https://en.wikipedia.org/wiki/ROT13) to store your passwords.
-So the `y44bc` module is provided for doing ROT128 (a just-a-secure variation of ROT13):
+So the `y44bc` module is provided for doing ROT128 (a just-as-secure variation of ROT13):

 ```python
 >>> from humancrypto.y44bc import store_password